craftsmancoding/assetmanager/README.md

 Asset Manager Media Library for MODX Revolution

 This package adds asset management functionality to MODX Revolution so you can easily upload and edit images and other assets and attach them to any MODX page.
 Because it stores all asset data in a custom database table, you can easily search for assets by complex criteria or manipulate the search queries for custom reporting.

 The end result of using the Asset Manager can be similar to adding multiple image Template Variables to a template (e.g. using MIGX), but the user interface and backend data model is cleaner.

+Requires PHP 5.3 or greater and MODX 2.3 (version 1.0 was compatible with MODX 2.2.14).

 ## Features:

-- Supports complex search criteria to find assets
+- Drag and drop images to upload them using Dropzone
+- Automatic detection of MIME-type and creation of MODX content types.
 - Galleries of Images
-- Drag and drop images to upload them using Dropzone
 - Output filters for easy image resizing (like pThumb, but better), including scale-to-width, scale-to-height, thumbnails and cropping.
 - Relies on standard Packagist packages to conduct image manipulation

 ![The Asset Manager in Action](https://raw.githubusercontent.com/wiki/craftsmancoding/assetmanager/images/asset-manager-tab-w-images.jpg "The Asset Manager in Action")

-## Limits:

-This is the first public release.
-It does not yet support image cropping.

 ## Thanks To